 Not included in cruise rate.
 This is a pre-booked option for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact ExpeditionTrips for additional details.

-Airfare; mandatory charter airfare package; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation and medical travel insurance; excess baggage charges; mandatory waterproof pants for Zodiac cruising; laundry, bar, beverage and other personal charges; phone and internet charges; the customary gratuity at the end of the voyage for ship’s crew and staff; additional overnight accommodation; optional kayaking; fuel surcharge may apply.
+Airfare; mandatory charter airfare package; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation and medical travel insurance; excess baggage charges; mandatory waterproof pants for Zodiac cruising; laundry, bar, beverage and other personal charges; phone and internet charges; the customary gratuity at the end of the voyage for ship’s crew and staff; additional overnight accommodation; optional kayaking; optional paddling; fuel surcharge may apply.

 *Emergency Evacuation Insurance: